jiaoshuntian/ivory-operator/docs/content/tutorial/high-availability.md

       synchronous_mode: true
 ```

-While IvorySQL defaults [`synchronous_commit`](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-SYNCHRONOUS-COMMIT) to `on`, you may also want to explicitly set it, in which case the above block becomes:
+While PostgreSQL defaults [`synchronous_commit`](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-SYNCHRONOUS-COMMIT) to `on`, you may also want to explicitly set it, in which case the above block becomes:

 ```yaml
 spec: